taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 - **-a/--replica <replicaNum\>** :
   Specify the number of replicas when creating the database.
 The default value is 1.

+- **-k/--keep-trying <NUMBER\>** :
+  Keep trying if failed to insert, default is no.

+- **-z/--trying-interval <NUMBER\>** :
+  Specify interval between keep trying insert.
+Valid value is a postive number.
+Only valid when keep trying be enabled.

 - **-V/--version** :
   Show version information only.
 Users should not use it with other parameters.